Electricity Price Review

 Diagram showing the progress of exploring new institutional arrangements for energy policy and regulation - current phase: developing agreed low-impact improvements

-EPR recommended government explore new institutional arrangements in the energy sector.
-This reflects the importance of fit for purpose energy institutions in facilitating the transition to a low-carbon economy.
-EPR did not identify any major concerns with the existing arrangements.
+EPR recommended the Government explores new institutional arrangements in the energy sector.
+This reflects the importance of fit-for-purpose energy institutions in facilitating the transition to a low-carbon economy.
+The EPR did not identify any major concerns with the existing arrangements.

-In response to this recommendation, changes have been made in the approach and focus of the Council of Energy Regulators to improve co-ordination and engagement amongst its five member agencies: the Commerce Commission, the Energy Efficiency and Conservation Authority, the Electricity Authority, the Gas Industry Company and MBIE.
+In response to this recommendation, changes have been made in the approach and focus of the Council of Energy Regulators to improve co-ordination and engagement amongst its 5 member agencies: the Commerce Commission, Energy Efficiency and Conservation Authority (EECA), Electricity Authority, Gas Industry Company and MBIE.
 The Ministry will continue to explore further opportunities to strengthen co-ordination amongst the Council’s member agencies as part of its on-going work and engagement.

-Preparation of the government’s Emissions Reduction Plan under the Climate Change Response Act and the development of an Energy Strategy also provide opportunities, and strengthen the need, for greater coordination across government.
+Preparation of the Government’s Emissions Reduction Plan under the Climate Change Response Act provides opportunities, and strengthen the need, for greater coordination across government.

 Electricity Price Review – recommendation G3 [PDF, 854KB](external link)